AA Degree Planner

-Associate in Arts (AA) Degree Overview
+Associate of Arts (AA) Degree Overview

-– The Associate in Arts Degree (AA) is intended primarily for students who plan to transfer to another college or university to complete a bachelor’s degree.
+– The Associate of Arts Degree (AA) is intended primarily for students who plan to transfer to another college or university to complete a bachelor’s degree.
 It can be considered the first two years of a four-year degree program.
 The AA Degree is a general liberal arts degree and no specific major is listed in conjunction with the degree.
 However, many students choose to concentrate in a particular field of study as preparation for a planned major at a four-year college or university.

 – At least 40 credits of the 60 credit AA Degree must be taken within the Minnesota General Education Transfer Curriculum (MnTC) outlined in the AA Degree program planner.

-– An agreement with the Minnesota State Colleges and Universities (MnSCU) provides that the Central Lakes College Associate in Arts Degree or MnTC will satisfy all of the lower-division general education requirements at any of the state universities.
+– An agreement with the Minnesota State Colleges and Universities (MnSCU) provides that the Central Lakes College Associate of Arts Degree or MnTC will satisfy all of the lower-division general education requirements at any of the state universities.

 – Central Lakes College also has agreements with private and out-of-state institutions including Augsburg College, Bethany Lutheran College, College of St. Scholastica, Concordia University-St. Paul, St. Mary’s University, Mayville State University, North Dakota State University, University of North Dakota, Northland College, University of Wisconsin-River Falls, University of Wisconsin-Stout, and University of Wisconsin-Superior that allow easy transfer of the AA Degree.

 – Any student who anticipates transferring to a four-year college or university should plan an appropriate program (both general education and major requirements) with one of the counselor’s prior to, and during, enrollment at Central Lakes College.